How to Make Hummus from Scratch

 Pictured recipe: Double-Tahini Hummus

-1. In a large bowl, combine 1 cup dry chickpeas with 1 teaspoon baking powder.
+1. In a large bowl, combine 1 cup dry chickpeas with 1 teaspoon baking soda (this helps soften the chickpeas to make them creamy).
 Add enough water to cover the legumes by one inch.
 Let the chickpeas soak overnight.

 2. Drain the chickpeas and rinse them.

-3. Put the soaked chickpeas in a medium stockpot and cover with two inches of fresh water.
+3. Put the soaked chickpeas in a medium stockpot and cover with two inches of cold water.

 4. Bring to a boil.
 Keep at a rolling boil until the chickpeas are tender and almost falling apart, 25 to 40 minutes.

-5. For the creamiest hummus, pinch the skins off each chickpea.
+5. For the creamiest hummus, peel the chickpeas by pinching the skins off each bean.
 While time-consuming, these skins can make hummus lumpy.
-The fluffiest hummus is made with chickpeas that have had the skins removed.
+If you remove the skins, you can expect very creamy hummus.

 How to Make Hummus